 The excavated rocks were used in the construction of the mill at the abbey bakery.
 In 1527 the abbot had Chillian Pitricher the wine cellar extended by a second rock cellar.
 Waggoners and craftsmen received a “wine penny” or “house drink” for their work.
 So a wine tavern gradually turned into a hotel.
 In the years soon after 1900 Abbot Willibald Hauthaler began to renovate the Peter cellar – it was at this time that the “Willibald Arcades” were also built.
 So step by step the rooms were adapted to the requirements of the times – so it’s a place whose walls are sure to be hiding more than one exciting story.

-The St Peter Stiftskeller is mentioned for the first time in a document by the scholar Alcuin who was a liegeman of Charlemagne – our restaurant is therefore considered the oldest inn in Europe.
+First documented mention of St Peter’s Stiftskeller by the scholar Alcuin of York, one of Emperor Charlemagne’s advisors.
+Our restaurant is therefore considered to be the oldest inn in Europe.

 1300